Top of main content

 Purchase scams

 Purchase scams happen when you’re paying for an item or service.
 The item doesn't arrive, or you don't receive the service and your money is lost.
+When shopping online, beware of fraudulent advertisements and websites built by scammers.

 Cryptocurrency scams